JohannesWiesner/workshop_cimh/workshop/outline/setup.md

     bash <( curl -s https://raw.githubusercontent.com/JohannesWiesner/workshop_cimh/master/download_courses.sh)

-This will download all the data (and the docker image) for this workshop.
-If everything works correctly you should now have a folder named `courses` in your specified download directory.
+This will download all the data (and pull the docker image) for this workshop.
+If everything works correctly you should now have a folder named `workshop_cimh` in your specified download directory.